rbaset5/twitter-sentiment-prediction/README.md

 ## Project Scenario

-When it comes to customer service on Twitter friendliness and personalisation are just as important as speed.
-Brands incorporating these practices into their Twitter customer service often have positive results.
+In any customer service scenario on Twitter, friendliness and personalisation are just as important as speed.
+Brands incorporating these practices into their Twitter customer service, often have positive results.

-When it comes to speed, can we build a model that aids a team in decreasing the time needed to respond to an initial customer service message from a user.
+With regard to speed, can we build a model that aids a team in decreasing the time needed to respond to an initial customer service message.
 We are using a dataset containing 14,000 customer service tweets labeled by emotional polarity data to speed response time for customer service tweets.
-In addition to the model, a intermediary tool would be required (outside of scope) to serve the twitter messages to the appropriate contact.

 ## Project Struture